-The county office staff will deposit the warrant and then journal each of their districts for their portion of the refund.
+The county office deposits the warrant and subsequently records and notifies each district of their portion of the refund.

 - 8. CalSTRS Address File - 9.
-Submit CalSTRS RWL applications prior to the beginning of the new fiscal year - 10.
-Process CalSTRS dispute cases for the districts - 11.
-Reconcile CalSTRS variances and payments to the county - 12.
-Process miscellaneous forms and documents based on CalSTRS request - 13.
-Main point of contact between CalSTRS and the districts
+Submit CalSTRS RWL applications prior to the beginning of the new fiscal year. - 10.
+Process CalSTRS dispute cases on behalf of the districts. - 11.
+Reconcile CalSTRS variances and payments to the county.

+- 12. Process miscellaneous forms and documents pursuant to a CalSTRS request. - 13.
+Act as the main point of contact between CalSTRS and the districts.